Attributes of God in Christianity

 The attributes of God are specific characteristics of God discussed in Christian theology.
-Christians are not monolithic in their understanding of God's attributes.
+These include omniscience (the ability to know everything), omnipotence (the ability to do anything), and omnipresence (the ability to be present everywhere), which emphasize the infinite and transcendent nature of God.
+Additionally, God is often described as eternal (without beginning or end) and immutable (unchangeable), indicating a constant and perfect existence.

+Other attributes include holiness (moral purity), rectitude (righteousness), justice (fairness), love (compassionate care for creation), mercy (forgiveness and kindness), and goodness (benevolent will toward others).
+God is also described as sovereign over creation.

+These attributes provide a framework for understanding how God is perceived to interact with the world and humanity, forming the basis for various theological doctrines.
+In Reformed theology, God's attributes are often distinguished between those that can be shared with humans (such as love and justice) and those that cannot (such as omnipotence and omnipresence).

 Classification

 Many Reformed theologians distinguish between the communicable attributes (those that human beings can also have) and the incommunicable attributes (those that belong to God alone).
 Donald Macleod, however, argues that "All the suggested classifications are artificial and misleading, not least that which has been most favoured by Reformed theologians – the division into communicable and incommunicable attributes."

 Many of these attributes only say what God is not – for example, saying he is immutable is saying that he does not change.

 The attributes of God may be classified under two main categories: